Secure Computation Offloading in Blockchain based IoT Networks with Deep Reinforcement Learning

 where $y^j=(r^j +\gamma*min_{a^{j+1}}Q(s^{j+1},a^{j+1}|\theta')$ and the $\mathds{E}[.]$ denotes the expectation function.

-\subsubsection{Advanced DRL-based computation offloading}
+\subsubsection{Advanced DRL-based Computation Offloading}

 Recent years have witnessed great efforts in deep reinforcement learning to improve the performance of DLR-based algorithm.
-In this paper, we focus on two recent improvements in DRL research to apply to our formulated offloading problem, including double DQN \cite{34} and dueling DQN \cite{35}.

-- \textit{Double DQN:} In conventional DQN, we use the same samples from the replay memory to both specify which action is the best and estimate this action value, which leads to the large over-estimation of action values.
-To solve this problem, two Q-functions are proposed to select and evaluate action values by the new loss function as follow
+In this paper, we focus on two recent improvements in DRL research to apply to our formulated offloading problem, including double DQN and dueling DQN \cite{24}. \begin{itemize} \item \textit{Double DQN:} In the conventional DQN, we use the same samples from the replay memory to both specify which action is the best and estimate this action value, which leads to the large over-estimation of action values.
+To solve this problem, two Q-functions are proposed to select and evaluate the action values by a new loss function as: